 This bag of chicken wings and a bottle of sauce can feed a family of 4-5 people for about $25.
 When my family goes out to eat at our favorite wing restaurant the bill is usually around $75+ for 4 people!!!
 WHAT!?

 So we can eat our heart out on wings at home 3 times for what it costs to go out.
 That makes me, my wallet, and my tummy happy.
 Eat up y'all!

 The importance of salting your food!

-The greatest and most important thing that I can share with you for this and any recipe you cook, SALT YOUR FOOD!
+The greatest and most important thing that I can share with you for this and any recipe you cook is SALT YOUR FOOD!
 Salt got a bad wrap for many years, but just completely leaving it out is NOT the route you want to take.
-Selecting a quality salt that is not heavily processed, bleached or loaded with additives is the move you want to make.
+Selecting a quality salt that is not heavily processed, bleached, or loaded with additives is the move you want to make.